-A nice piece of land doesn’t automatically generate great architecture, but it helps.
+A nice piece of land doesn’t automatically generate great architecture but it helps.
 Apart from the pleasures of bathing in a blue bathtub, lounging in the sun, and owning a meadow surrounded by orchards less than an hour’s drive from Paris, the Villa Savoye continues to evoke certain other values that have proved equally resistant to change over time.
-Although it gives them form with both elaboration and inventiveness, the result is not as pure as we like to think.
+Although it gives them form with both elaboration and inventiveness, the result isn’t as pure as we like to think.

 The Georgian square miniaturized the pleasure of overlooking communal property but in 1922, Le Corbusier arrived at an identical form in his Immeuble Villa unit for the elite in his Ville Contemporaine.
 Workers were given their own bits of property (‘garden cities’) sited along with industry outside the “security zone” of the green belt surrounding where the elite lived.
 While Le Corbusier correctly identified city-centre apartments with views as the desirable property of the future, he nevertheless designed 19th century notions of social segregation into not only his urban plans, but also his private houses such as the Villa Stein (1926-7) and Villa Savoye (1928-9), two buildings commonly regarded as seminal works of the Modern movement.

 These two villas represent Le Corbusier’s interpretation of the building element of functional structure juxtaposed with the human element of a functional plan providing light and space.
 In both of these villas, the plans separate functions and as a consequence the people performing those functions.
-Light and space being the new indicators of status, the servants’ quarters are on the ground floor were there’s less of both.
+Light and space being the new indicators of status, the servants’ quarters are on the ground floor where they have less of both.
 The Villa Stein has a separate servants’ entrance on the front façade.
-We thoughtlessly approve of how Corbusier avoids confusion it with the main entrance by making it smaller, lower, exposed and slightly out of step with the formal organization of the facade itself.
+We thoughtlessly approve of how Corbusier prevents us confusing it with the main entrance by making it smaller, lower, exposed and outside the formal organization of the facade itself.
 Size, height, protection and symmetry indicate and maintain class division in ways the Victorians could have related to.

 Finally, can anyone tell me why the washbasin in the lobby of the Villa Savoye is not in the position shown on the original plans?
 I seem to remember old library books having pictures showing it very visible from the front door.
 Has it been moved?
 And if so, why?
 Given all that’s been said and written about this house, I can’t believe I’m the first to notice this.